Wine & Gourmet Tour

 Day 2.
 Yerevan City Tour-Ejmiatsin-Zvartnots-Yerevan

 Breakfast at the hotel.
-After breakfast we’ll visit to the Museum of Ancient Armenian Manuscripts -Matenadaran, which houses more than 17,000 manuscripts.
-Afterwards, you’ll tour the city’s main sights.
+First, we will visit the Museum of Ancient Armenian Manuscripts -Matenadaran, which houses more than 17,000 manuscripts.
+Afterwards, you will tour the city’s main sights.
 Lunch and dolma making masterclass in Machanents Family Restaurant.
-Later, we’ll make an excursion to the UNESCO-listed Armenian Catholic cathedral at Ejmiatsin and to Zvartnots.
-Return and overnight in Yerevan.
+Later, we’ll make an excursion to the UNESCO-listed Armenian Catholic cathedral in Ejmiatsin and Zvartnots.

 Day 3.
 Yerevan-Garni-Geghard-Yerevan